stripe/veneur/cmd/veneur-prometheus/README.md

     	The full URL — like 'http://localhost:9090/metrics' to query for Prometheus metrics. (default "http://localhost:9090/metrics")
   -i string
     	The interval at which to query.
 Value must be parseable by time.ParseDuration (https://golang.org/pkg/time/#ParseDuration). (default "10s")
-  -p string
+  -l string
+    	A comma-seperated list of label name globs to not export -m string
+    	A comma-seperated list of metric name globs to not export -p string
     	A prefix to append to any metrics emitted.
 Do not include a trailing period.
   -s string